 Daytrip 1: Rugova Canyon and Prokletije mountains

-Nearby Rugova canyon is the deepest and longest canyon in Europe.
-It is an eaay daytrip from Peja and one of the most spectacular things to do in Kosovo.
+The Rugova canyon is the deepest and longest canyon in Europe.
+It is an easy daytrip from Peja and one of the most spectacular things to do on your Kosovo itinerary.
 Through my hotel I booked a taxi.
 Something that is normally out of my budget, but in Kosovo still a reasonable option.

 It was not far to the actual canyon where we stopped to take some pictures.
 We then moved on to Prokletije national park.
-Part of the Accursed Mountains covering Albania, Montenegro and Kosovo.
+This national park is part of the Accursed Mountains covering Albania, Montenegro and Kosovo.
 This is hiking in Europe off the beaten path through wild nature where bears and wolves still roam.

 We continued till the end of the road to a village called Kuqishtë.
 From here you can hike to Leqinat Lake.
 Unfortunately I did not have the time to do so, but at Floating my Boat you will find a well written blog post about this trek.